Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ##### !question

 Hosts for AdaBnB can host guests at multiple properties on the app.
 Each property is an instance of a `Place` class.
 If we tried to call the `create_places` method of `Host`, we would receive a `NameError`.
-Assuming the `place` module in which the `Place` class is defined is in the same package folder as `host.py`, select the option that best describes how to solve this `NameError`.

 `host.py`
 ``` Python